idpass/idpass-lite/README.md

 ./build.sh android x86
 ```

+**Building on host machine**

-All the builds (except for `desktop`) are done inside a container, so we would need to install [Docker](https://docs.docker.com/get-docker/).
-It might be possible to use our local machine for the builds if we can supply these environment variables:
+All the builds (except for `desktop`) are done inside a container.
+It might be possible to use the host machine for the builds if we can supply these environment variables:

 ```bash
 TOOLCHAIN_FILE=/opt/android/android-ndk-r20/build/cmake/android.toolchain.cmake